 At the Neal Davis Law Firm, our duty is to assert the legal rights of our clients.
 In performing that duty, we’ve gotten charges reduced or even dismissed for many clients, and we’ve gained acquittals for others who go to trial.

 So avoid making these five common criminal defense mistakes, and instead turn to us.
-Contact us today for a free legal review of your case.
+Contact us today for a legal review of your case.